hamishwillee/hamishwillee.github.io/_posts/2014-06-09-public-drafts-in-jekyll.markdown

 # Summary

-Publically publishing drafts but making them unobtrusive is easy to implement in Jekyll.
-Once implemented it is easier to preview and share previews for review on the live site.
-It is also easier to finally publish the post, because this is simply a change to the front-matter, rather than moving and renaming a file.
+Publically publishing drafts while making them unobtrusive is easy to implement.
+Once implemented you can preview drafts and and share drafts for review on the live site.
+It is also easier to finally publish a draft post, because this is simply a change to the front-matter (rather than moving and renaming a file).

 You can check out the [example draft post here]({% post_url 2014-06-05-Example-draft--blog %}), and link to other blogs through it's `draft` tag.